Competition is fierce, especially for small businesses.

 They are likely the ones:

 - provide the most significant share of revenue

 - refer people they know

 You can learn a lot from your best customers.
 Studying them can help you uncover buying triggers.
-These are specific needs or desires that prompt people to make purchases.
+These triggers are specific needs, desires, or values that prompt people to purchase something.

-For example, if someone tells you they bought a car last week, ask them why they picked that particular model.
-You can ask in a way that isn’t intrusive by working the question into casual conversation.
+For example, if someone tells you they bought a car last week, ask them why they picked that model.
+You can do this in a way that isn’t intrusive by working the question into conversations.

 Here is a list of questions to help you with this process: